It’s time to learn the narcissist’s playbook so you don’t fall for it

+If you find yourself stuck in a cycle with a narcissist or continually falling for narcissists then it is crucial to learn their behavior so you can break this nasty cycle.
+Believe us there are more than 10 ways narcissists manipulate and control you.
+But let’s back up for a minute.
 What is a narcissist, you might ask.
 Are you controlled by one?
 Narcissists are the most confusing (and dangerous) people on earth.
 If they are toxic or malignant narcissists, they take control and rob you of your independence in every way.
 Don’t confuse a garden variety selfish person with a full on narcissist or sociopath.
+Narcissism is a character disorder in which people do not have empathy.
+They don’t care about the feelings of others and want to dominate.
+Empaths and people pleasers who come from families with substance or alcohol use disorder are particularly vulnerable.
+Do you need some tips for living with a control freak?

 See it coming and run for the hills.
 What’s difficult to assess in the beginning is that narcissists can seem super nice and generous and caring.
 Then slowly things begin to change as their masks slip and they morph into the black hole of need, of demand, of criticism.
 And the list goes on.
 Until you’re walking through a minefield, trying not to be punished for offending.